A lot or a little?

 What parents need to know

 Players need to know that NBA Live 19 is the latest installment of the basketball franchise for the PlayStation 4 and Xbox One.
 It highlights love of the game as players travel the world, establishing themselves as a dominating baller on well-known street courts before leaping into the pros.
 It also promotes friendly competition and teamwork, although players can choose to be selfish on the court.
 Unique to this year's game is an expanded role for female players and WNBA stars, who can step onto street ball teams and contribute their skills on the court.
 While gameplay is easy to pick up, some AI mistakes and harsh AI judging of in-game performance for character progress can frustrate some players.
 Gamers should also be aware that there's a huge amount of branding for Nike, Adidas, and other products that can be purchased in the in-game store and worn by your players.
 They'll also be exposed to personalities and branding from ESPN, Complex News, and YouTubers promoting moments from the game's The One plotline, which is also free promotion for their shows, websites, and channels.
 Players can also spend real money to build their blacktop squads or home court teams.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to NBA Live 19.

 - Parents say